-Undergraduate and graduate students use data for their education and research (for example Embryology project run by Arizona State University at MBL)t in the project.
-Biodiversity informatics training courses developed at MBL will show students how to integrate the services in their workflow.
-Our group will continue to closely cooperate with other members of Global Names initiative, with EOL, as well as cooperate externally with Arctos, Vibrant, Plazi, iPlant, etc., expand user-base through improving performance and scalability.
+Undergraduate and graduate students who use data for their education and research (for example Embryology project run by Arizona State University at MBL) will be invited to participate in the project.
+Biodiversity informatics training courses developed at MBL will show students how to integrate the services in their workflow, and provide an overview of biodiversity informatics.
+Our group will continue to closely cooperate with other members of Global Names initiative, to integrate our work more closely with EOL, as well as cooperate externally with Arctos, Vibrant, Plazi, iPlant, etc., and so will expand visibility and our user-base through improving performance and scalability.

 8. Results from the prior NSF support